lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

         }
         case no-compression {
           description
-            "RFC8724 allows a rule for uncompressed headers.";
+            "RFC8724 requires a rule for uncompressed headers.";
         }
         description
-          "A rule is either for compression, no compression or fragmentation.";
+          "A rule is for compression, for no-compression or for fragmentation.";
       }
       description